Japanese Style Broccoli Salad with Egg and Ham

 Does the type of mayonnaise you use matter?

-I’ve been doing that with all sorts of condiments, most recently olive oil and honey.
+I’ve been experimenting with all sorts of condiments, most recently olive oil (best for: light cooking, pan searing, and vinaigrette-style dressings) and honey to see how different brands perform.
 Have you noticed differences in those products?

 Bacon versus Ham

+The overall flavor profile with ham is more delicate and balanced, making it ideal for this Japanese preparation.
 Bacon would make it more like a traditional American broccoli salad but without the red onion.
+For more, see our guide on Japanese potato salad.

 Parting thoughts

-It’s been in my rotation for some time and hope you get a chance to try this out!
+In summary, this broccoli salad was a quick dish to put together for the amount of flavor it provides.
+It’s been in my rotation for some time and I hope you get a chance to try this out!

 If you liked this post, please share or let me know by leaving a comment!